Find a Club by Category:

 Iota Lambda Chapter, Delta Mu Delta is the national honor society for undergraduate and graduate students in business administration.
 Delta Mu Delta promotes scholarship in business subjects and and recognizes and rewards scholastic email@example.com

-Diversity United encourages social diversity on and off campus.
+This club promotes social diversity and educational interests of all students, especially international students, study abroad students, and minority students.
 The club strives to inform and promote an understanding of cultures around the world and within the United States itself.
 By working closely with the community at large, the club hopes to bring people of all walks of life closer together and create a sense of unity in our interdependent world.
+Its main goal is to provide a more visible and viable ethnic community and exchange.
+This group is involved in projects that facilitate sharing among different cultures.
+Membership is open to all firstname.lastname@example.org

 Marywood University Health Professions Society does its part to build a spirit of cooperation, a spirit that is becoming ever more necessary in the medical profession, by encouraging the medical professionals of tomorrow to work together today.
 The MUHPS supports and encourages the students of Marywood University in their endeavors to enter the health care field as physicians, dentists, podiatrists, optometrists, chiropractors, biotechnologists and researchers.
 MUHPS provides network support for students by raising awareness of the current events in healthcare; organizes visits by guest speakers from medical schools, and graduate schools; offers MCAT strategy sessions, mentorship, volunteering programs, career options, and other special events.